djfoote/haskell-workshop-2014/README.md

 treeMap f (Node x left right) = Node (f x) (treeMap f left) (treeMap f right)
 ```

 Mapping any function over the empty tree is the empty tree.
 Mapping `f` over a `Node` whose element is `x` results in a `Node` whose element is `f x` and whose subtrees are the results of mapping `f` over the subtrees of the original `Node`.
 Let's play around with our data structure.
 Two example trees have been provided in the skeleton code.
 Look for them in `skeleton/BinTree.hs` if you haven't been using the skeleton code.
-Note the commented code at the bottom there about pretty-printed trees and do what it says if you want.
+Note the comment at the bottom there about pretty-printed trees and do what it says if you want to.
 It should still be pretty easy to follow along.

 ```haskell
 λ> t1